All Episodes

 I've been here since 58, so I'm a lot older than you.

-And what I'm not hearing a lot of is why don't we I think the folks, the citizens in Ukraine, the ones that are really getting hurt, would probably be really happy if we could help negotiate a peace settlement there.
+I think the folks, the citizens in Ukraine, the ones that are really getting hurt, would probably be really happy if we could help negotiate a peace settlement there.

-And when I look at what research I do, and I I've looked at the Wilson Center, they put out a publication.
+And when I look at what research I do, and I've looked at the Wilson Center, they put out a publication.

-It's kind of, you know, Israel's at the table, uh, some Turkeys at the table, uh, obviously some of the Zelensky's folks, and some of Putin's folks who apparently don't have real good access to Putin.
+Obviously, some of the Zelensky's folks and some of Putin's folks who apparently don't have real good access to Putin.

-Listen, uh, you know, blessed are the peacemakers.
+Listen, you know, blessed are the peacemakers.

 I will tell you, I have very strong feelings about this.

-The idea that Putin as part of a peace settlement is going to want part of Ukraine on top of Crimea that they already annexed, or the Dumbas region, which I guess is that it's really they've been fighting there since 2014, if truth be told, and you have a lot of Russian separatists there.
+The idea that Putin, as part of a peace settlement, is going to want part of Ukraine on top of Crimea that they already annexed, or the Donbass region, which I guess it's really, they've been fighting there since 2014, if truth be told.

-I'm into giving the Ukrainians the weaponry, like the Reagan doctrine and the Trump doctrine combined, the weaponry so they will defend their country and defeat Vladimir Putin and Russia and stop them right there in their tracks.
+I'm into giving the Ukrainians the weaponry, like the Reagan Doctrine and the Trump Doctrine combined, the weaponry so they will defend their country and defeat Vladimir Putin and Russia and stop them right there in their tracks.

 They have a chance to win it.